 More to come – Other languages from Acapela’s language portfolio will be added in the future.

 How do I log into the MOV recorder application?

-To log into the MOV recorder use the same login/password than the one you use to login onto the ‘my-own-voice’ website.
+To log into the MOV recorder (online and offline version) use the same login/password than the one you use to login onto the ‘my-own-voice’ website.

 How do I get started with 'my-own-voice'?

 You need to contact us via the ‘Start now’ section to get login credentials, and then choose your language and start the recording.

 Where do I download the MOV recorder application?

 To download the application, click on ‘Record’ after logging in, download the application on your computer, unpack it, launch the installer and follow the installation instructions.